patron-labs/periodic_keras_model_training_example/README.md

 Please check [this](https://medium.com/patron-ai/deploying-keras-model-to-production-by-periodic-training-37842eb8e84e) medium post.

-You can import keras_model_deploy_example.json to insomnia-rest and postman.
+You can import keras_model_deploy_example.json to insomnia-rest and postman to test endpoints in api service.